nanxinjin/Flicks/README.md

 - [V] User can view movie details by tapping on a cell.
 - [V] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
-- [ ] Customize the selection effect of the cell.
+- [V] Customize the selection effect of the cell.

 The following **optional** features are implemented: